Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Main Idea of Compressed Sensing using Sparse-Graph Codes

 \subsection{Oracle-based Sparse-Graph Decoding}

-Consider a simple illustration consisting of a sparse signal $\mathbf{x}$ of length $N=20$ with $K=5$ non-zero coefficients $x[1]=1$, $x[3]=4$, $x[5]=2$, $x[10]=3$ and $x[13]=7$.
-To illustrate the principle of our recovery algorithm, we construct a bipartite graph with $20$ left nodes and $9$ right nodes.
-The left and right nodes are referred to as the {\it variable nodes} and {\it check nodes} respectively in the language of sparse-graph codes.
-The graph has the following properties: \begin{itemize} \item Each {\it variable node} (left) labeled with $k$ is assigned a value $x[k]$ for $k\in[N]$; \item Each {\it variable node} (right) is connected to the {\it check nodes} according to the {\it sparse} bipartite graph\footnote{Since the values of the check nodes are not affected by the variable nodes carrying zero coefficients, we show only the edges from the variable nodes with non-zero values $x[k]\neq 0$.} in \figref{fig:example_bipartite}; \item Each {\it check node} (right) labeled with $r$ is assigned a value $y_r$ equal to the complex sum of its left neighbors, similar to the parity-check constraints of the LDPC codes. \end{itemize}
+Consider a simple illustration consisting of a sparse signal $\mathbf{x}$ of length $N=16$ with $K=5$ non-zero coefficients $x[1]=1$, $x[3]=4$, $x[5]=2$, $x[10]=3$ and $x[13]=7$.
+To illustrate the principle of our recovery algorithm, we construct a bipartite graph with $16$ left nodes and $9$ right nodes.
+The graph has the following properties: \begin{itemize} \item Each {\it left node} labeled with $k$ is assigned a value $x[k]$ for $k\in[N]$; \item Each {\it left node} is connected to the {\it right nodes} according to the {\it sparse} bipartite graph\footnote{Since the values of the right nodes are not affected by the left nodes carrying zero coefficients, we show only the edges from the left nodes with non-zero values $x[k]\neq 0$.} in \figref{fig:example_bipartite}; \item Each {\it right node} labeled with $r$ is assigned a value $y_r$ equal to the complex sum of its left neighbors, similar to the parity-check constraints of the LDPC codes. \end{itemize}

-Now we briefly introduce how this bipartite graph helps us recover the $20$-length sparse signal $\mathbf{x}$ on the variable nodes from the $9$ measurements associated with the check nodes:
+Now we briefly introduce how this bipartite graph helps us recover the $20$-length sparse signal $\mathbf{x}$ on the left nodes from the $9$ measurements associated with the right nodes:

-Depending on the connectivity of the sparse bipartite graph, we categorize the measurements associated with the check nodes into the following types: \begin{enumerate} \item {\bf Zero-ton}: a check node is a zero-ton if it does not involve any non-zero coefficient (e.g., the color {\it blue} in \figref{fig:example_bipartite}). \item {\bf Single-ton}: a check node is a single-ton if it involves only one non-zero coefficient (e.g., the color in {\it yellow} in \figref{fig:example_bipartite}).
-More specifically, we refer to the index $k$ of the non-zero coefficient $x[k]$ and its associated value $x[k]$ as the {\bf index-value pair} $(k,x[k])$ for that single-ton. \item {\bf Multi-ton}: a check node is a multi-ton if its value is the sum of more than one non-zero coefficient (e.g., the color {\it red} in \figref{fig:example_bipartite}). \end{enumerate}
+Depending on the connectivity of the sparse bipartite graph, we categorize the measurements associated with the right nodes into the following types: \begin{enumerate} \item {\bf Zero-ton}: a right node is a zero-ton if it does not involve any non-zero coefficient (e.g., {\it blue} in \figref{fig:example_bipartite}). \item {\bf Single-ton}: a right node is a single-ton if it involves only one non-zero coefficient (e.g., {\it yellow} in \figref{fig:example_bipartite}).
+More specifically, we refer to the index $k$ of the non-zero coefficient $x[k]$ and its associated value $x[k]$ as the {\bf index-value pair} $(k,x[k])$ for that single-ton. \item {\bf Multi-ton}: a right node is a multi-ton if contains more than one non-zero coefficient (e.g., {\it red} in \figref{fig:example_bipartite}). \end{enumerate}